Treehouse size and weight

 - Spruce ø 70 cm (27 in)

-We use 2 x of our treehouse screw GTS Allstar for fastening; it carries approx. 4 tons in beech wood, only 2 tons in spruce wood.
+For fastening we use 2 x of our Treehouse Screw GTS Allstar; it carries approx. 4 tons in beech wood, only 2 tons in spruce wood.

 3. Load distribution – Find the perfect position of platform and house

-Using a classic 2-tree treehouse as an example, we show you how to calculate your loads step by step in order to then find a suitable treehouse position and the perfect attachment method.
+Now we will show you an example of how to calculate your loads step by step in order to then find a suitable treehouse position and the perfect attachment method.

 Step 1: The floor plan

 In our example it looks like this:

 Two spruces ø 40 and ø 60 cm; and a square platform of 4 x 4 m which slightly overhangs to the right.